mkherman/ast101-201/README.rst

 Before you begin, you should have two CSV files ready:

-* the **Remark results** from all of the ScanTron data
+* The **Remark results** from all of the ScanTron data.
+See the Remark_Instructions.pdf file for more information
-* the **student user information** downloaded from the Portal course website, which you can retrieve by going to the Grade Center and choosing 'Work Offline'
+* The **student user information** downloaded from the Portal course website, which you can retrieve by going to the Grade Center and choosing 'Work Offline'

 Running the code